YoganandaNaidu/valigator/README.md

 //  1. 'userName', 'firstName', 'lastName', 'creditCardNumber' and 'addressPINCode' are our
 //     **fields** of interest
 //  2.
 Field names are case-sensitive: 'userName' is not the same as 'username'
 //  3.
+Important understanding about filters:
+//     a.
+Sanitization filters will modify input, and will never emit errors
+//     b.
+Validation filters will never modify input, but can emit errors
+//  4.
 The order of running filters is as follows:
 //     a.
 All sanitizations first (if they exist) in order: 'userName' to 'addressPINCode'
 //     b.
 Then all validations (if they exist) in order:  'userName' to 'addressPINCode'
-//  4.
+//  5.
 If there are validation errors, they will be reported in exactly the same order, so
 //     if you want some errors to be reported higher than the others, place the field higher
+//  6.
+You can use the following keywords interchangeably, whatever makes you comfortable:
+//     a. 'sanitization' <=> 'sanitizations'
+//     b. 'validation' <=> 'validations'
+//  7.
+Multiple filters can be set for each field, for sanitizations or validations, the
+//     delimiter is '|'.
+Filters are run in the same order from left to right.
+Output of first
+//     sanitization filter is passed to the second one, output of second to the third and so on.
+//     Output of sanitization is sent to validation filters.
 ```

 #### Work-in-progress on documentation, but the class is ready for Production use.